Sunshine Soup – Carrot, Butternut, Orange, Turmeric, serves 4

 600ml vegetable stock

-- Gently sauté the onions in the olive oil, ghee or coconut oil until soft and tender (3 to 4 minutes).
+- Gently sauté the onions in the olive oil, ghee or coconut oil until soft and tender (three to four minutes).

-- Add in the turmeric and ginger with the carrots, butternut, 1 tsp. orange zest and the cashew nuts.
-Stir for 1-2 minutes on a medium heat.
+- Add in the turmeric and ginger with the carrots, butternut, one teaspoon orange zest and the cashew nuts.
+Stir for one to two minutes on a medium heat.

 - Allow to cool slightly, then puree the soup using a liquidiser or puree stick.

-- Finally stir through the orange juice and adjust the consistency by adding more water if necessary.
+- Stir through the orange juice and adjust the consistency by adding more water if necessary.

 - Check the seasoning before serving.